Wed 4 Mar 2026

 Past attendee feedback

 The POCT National Networking Forum, presents a great opportunity for you to come together to connect, share and inspire.
-This year promises even more opportunities to learn, collaborate and shape the future of POCT.
+This year promised even more opportunities to learn, collaborate and shape the future of POCT.
 But don’t take our word for it, hear what past attendees had to say:

 ‘Valuable experience listening to how POCT services in other areas/countries are delivered and managed’